Dream market equivalence

 Dana had 48 candies and offered them to her friends.
 Anna took a third, Bety a sixth, and Charlotte an eighth of all sweets.
 How many candies did she take? - Katerina candy division

 Katerina has a large package of candies.
 She ate a quarter and offered a fifth to her friends.
 She divided the rest of the candies into two equal parts and gave them to her siblings.
-Brother Michal received 33 candies.
-How many candies did Katarina have a - The profit 2
+Brother Michael received 33 candies.
+How many candies did Katherine have - The profit 2

 Jo buys 120 bunches of daffodils for a total of £80 and 80 bunches of tulips for a total of £50.
 Jo then sells the flowers in a market.
 In the morning, Jo sells 75 bunches of daffodils for 80p a bunch and 50 bunches of tulips for 90p a bunch.
 In the after - Three subjects